maurolepore/vet/README.md

 # vet

 The goal of vet is to test and check at the same time multiple packages in a single, local, parent directory.

-This helps develop a system composed of multiple packages, for example, all the packages of [**fgeo**](https://forestgeo.github.io/fgeo/) – where some packages may depend on other packages of the same system, and changing one package may brake others.
+**vet** helps develop a system composed of multiple packages, for example, all the packages of [**fgeo**](https://forestgeo.github.io/fgeo/) – where some packages may depend on other packages of the same system, and changing one package may brake others.
 In this scenario, it is useful to know quickly when,